 Giovanna MacKenna can be found looking at the black bits of life and finding ways to make them shine.
-She’s been recently published by Nine Pens, Robida, Abridged, SouthChild Lit, Bear Creek Gazette, Brag, Tether’s End and The Speculative Book 202, you can also find her on the Eat the Storms poetry podcast.
-She is currently working with The Museum of Loss and Renewal Publishing on her first collection.
+Her work has been published by Nine Pens, Robida, Abridged, SouthChild Lit, Bear Creek Gazette, Brag, Tether’s End and The Speculative Book 2021.
+She can also be heard on the Eat the Storms poetry podcast.
+Giovanna is currently working with The Museum of Loss and Renewal Publishing on her debut collection.

 Someone else's ending

 My father’s ending came first.
 It was surprising